 About the Accreditation Process

-Accreditation is granted after an extensive self-study based on nine standards that include administration, diversity and student services.
-The standards are listed at the bottom of this page.
+Accreditation is granted after an extensive self-study based on eight standards.
 According to the ACEJMC website, "Accreditation provides an assurance of quality to students, parents, and the public."
 Only about one in four mass communications programs around the country earns accreditation.

 The accreditation process occurs every six years and involves several steps:

 - An exhaustive self-study conducted by the faculty and staff